OakleyCord/simpleverify/README.md

 ## Commands

-All commands for this bot are admins only, there are currently only two commands `/configure` and `/showconfiguration`.
+All commands for this bot are admins only, there are currently only two commands: `/configure` and `/showconfiguration`.

 ### /configure
 The command for setting up the bot, you can put idividual options to change specific options.